Request for Detailed Driving History Record

-You can instantly obtain a copy of your Massachusetts Driving Record on-line from the Massachusetts Registry of Motor vehicles by visiting the Express Lane of the Mass.
+You can instantly obtain a copy of your Massachusetts Driving Record online from the Massachusetts Registry of Motor Vehicles by visiting the Express Lane of the Mass.
 RMV Website.
 You can obtain either a certified or uncertified copy of your record.
 An uncertified copy, which costs $6.00, can be used for most purposes.
 Using this site, you will be able to instantly download and print your uncertified Massachusetts Driving Record.
 A certified copy, stamped with the signature of the Registrar of Motor Vehicles, can be requested for court and legal purposes.
 It costs $20.00 for a certified copy, which will be mailed to the license holder’s address appearing in the Registry’s records.
-It currently takes approximately 10 days for the Massachusetts Merit Rating Board (MRB) to produce an offiical copy of your driving record.
+It currently takes approximately 10 days for the Massachusetts Merit Rating Board (MRB) to produce an official copy of your driving record.
 It will be sent by regular mail from the MRB in Quincy.

 Prior to applying for or attending a Registry of Motor Vehicles or Board of Appeal hearing, you should request a copy of your record and have it analyzed by a qualified attorney.
 Having your Massachusetts Driving Record thoroughly analyzed by a lawyer can increase your chances of obtaining a hardship license or otherwise prevailing at a Registry of Motor Vehicles or Board of Appeal Hearing.

 You are also entitled to request and obtain a copy of your Massachusetts Criminal Record.